isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Communal feeding in Post–War Singapore.md

 In its first year or so, the People’s Restaurants and the other feeding schemes were in the news almost ev¬ery other day.
 Between September 1946 and May 1947, announcements called “Today’s Menu” informing the public of the meal (or meals) of the day were reg¬ularly published in *The Straits Times*.27 Editorials were mostly positive about the impact of the feeding schemes, with one claiming that “Singapore Did Not Starve” due to the Department’s efforts.28 When the Malayan Union (1946-48) started its own People's Restaurants in its territo-ries across the border, Singapore's Social Welfare Department was actively con¬sulted on its feeding programme,29 sug-

 People's Restaurant menu: October 1946
-Rice, boiLed chicken with white sauce, or rabbit stew, green peas, chye huay Fried mee, beef or prawns, bean sprouts; bean cake, choy sim Rice, vegetabLe omeLette with tomato or paprika sauce or New EngLand [sic] Rice, fish fritters with tomato sauce, spinach, beetroot NoodLes and gouLash or Hokkien mee, beef or prawns, choy sim, towgay NoodLes in Amoy or Java styLe
+Rice, boiLed chicken with white sauce, or rabbit stew, green peas, chye huay <br>
+Fried mee, beef or prawns, bean sprouts; bean cake, choy sim <br>
+Rice, vegetabLe omeLette with tomato or paprika sauce or New EngLand [sic] <br>
+Rice, fish fritters with tomato sauce, spinach, beetroot<br>
+NoodLes and gouLash or Hokkien mee, beef or prawns, choy sim, towgay<br>
+NoodLes in Amoy or Java styLe<br>
-Rice; bean cake with garnishment; peanut butter, sambal Rice and New EngLand [sic] or beef stew and vegetabLe, omeLette Rice; Vienna sausages; bean cake and mixed vegetabLe stew, tomato sauce Fried noodLes, bean cake, towgay, kangkong
+Rice; bean cake with garnishment; peanut butter, sambal<br>
+Rice and New EngLand [sic] or beef stew and vegetabLe, omeLette<br>
+Rice; Vienna sausages; bean cake and mixed vegetabLe stew, tomato sauce<br>
+Fried noodLes, bean cake, towgay, kangkong<br>
-Rice; fish curry; or masak asam; saLad (cucumber, kangkong); tomato sauce Rice; chicken or rabbit stew or chicken kruma; yam beans and chye huay Hokkien mee; beef soup; prawns; brown fried onions; green chiLLi;
+Rice; fish curry; or masak asam; saLad (cucumber, kangkong); tomato sauce<br>
+Rice; chicken or rabbit stew or chicken kruma; yam beans and chye huay<br>
+Hokkien mee; beef soup; prawns; brown fried onions; green chiLLi;<br>
-bean sprouts; water cress
+bean sprouts; water cress<br>
 Rice; fried Liver or Liver curry; pak choy; green peas, tomatoes;
-peanut butter; gravy
+peanut butter; gravy<br>
-Fried noodLes; beef stew and fried prawns; choy sim and towgay Rice, roast chicken or turkey or chicken curry, Long beans, spinach Rice, beef and onions with garnishment, bayam, and green pea sprouts Fried noodLes, fried pork and prawns, towgay, fried onions, koo chye, chew chow and choy sim
+Fried noodLes; beef stew and fried prawns; choy sim and towgay<br>
+Rice, roast chicken or turkey or chicken curry, Long beans, spinach<br>
+Rice, beef and onions with garnishment, bayam, and green pea sprouts<br>
+Fried noodLes, fried pork and prawns, towgay, fried onions, koo chye,<br>
+chew chow and choy sim<br>
-Rice, steamed or fried fish; onions; tomatoes, spinach Rice; braised pork (Chinese styLe) or fish; speciaL mixed chup chye; cucumbers Rice porridge (bubor); meat baLLs and saLted vegetabLes with garnishment Rice; beef stew and green peas or beef curry; marrow and chye sim
+Rice, steamed or fried fish; onions; tomatoes, spinach<br>
+Rice; braised pork (Chinese styLe) or fish; speciaL mixed chup chye; cucumbers<br>
+Rice porridge (bubor); meat baLLs and saLted vegetabLes with garnishment<br>
+Rice; beef stew and green peas or beef curry; marrow and chye sim<br>